Drimdave/Predicting-Customers-Churn/README.md

 - **Gender Distribution:** Gender-wise, the dataset is fairly balanced, with 3,555 male customers and 3,488 female customers.
 Again, bar and pie charts provide a clear view.
 - **Tenure Analysis:** A distribution plot indicates customer tenure, revealing the span customers have been associated with the company.

+- The model's overall accuracy stands at 0.82, showcasing a competent ability to predict customer churn.

 ![Alternative Text](CHURN-IMAGES/download%20(6).png)
 ![Alternative Text](CHURN-IMAGES/download%20(7).png)